Preventing Unauthorized Access

 Other operating systems have experienced fewer security problems because they are not as vulnerable nor targeted as readily.
 This is changing for Mac users as Apple products like the iPhone, iPad and Mac computers gain market share.

-If you are running a version of Windows older than Windows XP, you should immediately upgrade.
+If you are running a version of Windows older than Windows 7, you should upgrade.
 Such upgrades are best done on newer hardware as the system requirements (the speed, storage and memory needed to run them) are more demanding.

-If your computer is not capable of running XP, you might want to consider using an alternative like the free Linux-based Ubuntu or its variations.
-Ubuntu includes an alternative to Microsoft Office and many other programs — all for free!
+If your computer is not capable of running Windows 7 or later, you might want to consider using an alternative like the free Linux-based Lime or its variations.